viperproject/diodon-artifact/claims/claim6/expected.md

-The taint analysis should succeed with output ending similarly to the following:
+The script terminates successfully (exit code 0) indicating that the taint analysis succeeded with output ending similarly to the following:

 ```
 [INFO].dh Taint analysis took 3.7608 s